amj23897/Linear-Algebra-Matrix-Inverter-Verilog/README.md

 # Linear-Algebra-Matrix-Inverter-Verilog

-This is project is created by Anshul Jethvani during ICT SEM-2 on date 7/10/2016.(Roll NO 201501037)
+This project inverses matrix using verilog is created by Anshul Jethvani during ICT SEM-2 on date 7/10/2016.(Roll NO 201501037)